 braindecode.models.BIOT#

-BIOT is a large language model for biosignal classification.
+BIOT is a large brain model for biosignal classification.
 It is a wrapper around the BIOTEncoder and ClassificationHead modules.

 It is designed for N-dimensional biosignal data such as EEG, ECG, etc. The method was proposed by Yang et al. [Yang2023] and the code is available at [Code2023]